 Overview

 Nestled on the western banks of Strangford Lough, Castle Espie Wetland Centre is a four‑star quality‑assured nature reserve managed by the Wildfowl & Wetlands Trust (WWT).
 The 60‑acre site combines tidal lagoons, reed beds, salt‑marshes and mixed woodland, creating a mosaic of habitats that support an impressive array of birds, amphibians and insects.
-Families, birdwatchers and casual walkers all find something to marvel at – from the world‑class Wetland Aviary, where you can hand‑feed ducks and geese, to the quiet sensory garden that invites a slower pace of discovery.
+Families, birdwatchers and casual walkers all find something to marvel at – from the world‑class Wetland Aviary to the quiet sensory garden and the adventurous play zones.

 History & Background